Pacific Western Region staff are part of the UUA's Congregational Life Staff.

 Rev. Sarah Gibb Millspaugh

 Rev. Sarah Gibb Millspaugh joined the Pacific Western Region's Congregational Life staff in July 2016.
-She serves as the primary contact for congregations in Arizona, California, Colorado, Hawaii, Southern Nevada, and New Mexico.
-Sarah works with all PWR congregations as a specialist in conflict transformation, professional boundaries and misconduct, and COVID-19 response.
-Additionally she serves on a national team that is creating and curating resources for anti-racist/anti-oppressive/multicultural transformation in our congregations.
+With experience as a parish minister, curriculum developer, and lay leader, she serves as the primary contact for several congregations across the western US.
+Sarah works with all PWR congregations as a specialist in conflict transformation, safety, professional boundaries, and misconduct.
+Additionally she serves on the UUA Mosaic Team, which is creating and curating resources for anti-racist/anti-oppressive/multicultural transformation in our congregations.
 Sarah lives and works in San Diego, CA.

 Dr. Melissa James